-Throughout the findings section, you will find call-out boxes in the side-bar which display verbatim responses that participants chose to post through the Mentimeter platform.
-These were chosen both to highlight common responses and to showcase comments which were interesting or delightful. •••
+Throughout the findings section, you will find call-out boxes in the side-bar which display verbatim responses that participants chose to post through our Mentimeter platform.
+These were chosen both to highlight common responses and to showcase comments which were interesting or delightful. $\bullet \bullet \bullet$